OndrejValla/TALENTED-PEOPLE/README.md

 | Expected Result |
 |-----------------|
 Users are adding up to three additional image URLs.
-These images are displlayed underneath the profile image.
+These images are displayed underneath the profile image.

 | Actual Result |
 |---------------|
 All working correctly.

-### Admin User
+### Admin User:

-#### 1. I would like to be able to create new categories.
+### Myself as an Admin user, I would like to be able to:

+#### 1. Create new categories.

 | Feature |
 |---------|
-For Admin's access only, there is Navbar button Categories.
-Once in categories.html, Admin has an option to create new category.
+For Admin's access only, there is Navbar button named Categories.
+Once in categories.html, the Admin has an option to create new category.

 | Action |
 |--------|
-In categories.html, click on the button Add Category.
+In categories.html, click the button Add Category.
 Once in add_category.html fill up form asking for the new category name and then submit the form by clicking Add Category button.

 | Expected Result |
 |-----------------|
-Admin is creating more categories, which are available to be all users, creating new portfolios.
+Admin is able to create new categories, which are available to all registered users, when creating / managing their portfolios.

 | Actual Result |
 |---------------|